Our family revolved around my mother

 Wife: You lived in a different age, Maa.

-Mother: None of you are getting younger.
+Mother: None of you is getting younger.
 And we want to see the grandkids before we die.

 Wife: I am not bearing kids just so you get to see your grandkids before you die.